-384 Physician Assistant Studies

-- Courses will be accepted from any 2- or 4-year accredited US college or university. - Candidates cannot have more than two outstanding prerequisite science courses in the spring semester prior to the start of the program in August.
-Students must maintain a minimum overall and science G.P.A. of 3.2.
-G.P.A.S will not be rounded. - Candidates that complete any courses after submitting their application to CASPA/King's application must forward an official transcript directly to the King's College Department of Physician Assistant Studies as soon as they receive their spring semester grades. - Candidates cannot have any outstanding courses in the summer prior to the start of the program in August. - We will consider candidates who possess degrees granted 10 or more years ago, however, we encourage these candidates to retake prerequisite courses, particularly in Anatomy and Physiology and Microbiology. - Candidates must have a cumulative G.P.A. of 3.2 and a cumulative science G.P.A. of 3.2.
-G.P.A.s will not be rounded. - Candidates must complete 500 clinical hours of health care experience by the CASPA application deadline.
-The hours may be voluntary or paid.
-Of these 500 hours, a minimum of 300 must be Category I while the remainder can be Category II.
-These hours must also include 8 hours of physician assistant shadowing experiences..
-Please read the document fully describing clinical hour requirements available on the Program's webpage (http://www.kings.edu/academics/undergraduate\majors/physicianassistant) - 2 letters of reference.
+- 2 letters of reference.
 It is suggested that one letter of recommendation is from a professional that the applicant has worked with clinically and one from someone academic, preferably someone that the applicant has had for multiple science classes. - A personal statement discussing desire to be a Physician Assistant. - We do not require GRE, MCAT, or USMLE scores. - Candidates must have all coursework that was completed at an academic institution outside the U.S. evaluated by WES (World Education Services Inc.) and submitted to the Program by the application deadline of October 1st. - Candidates whose native language is not English must pass the TOEFL exam or complete a bachelor's degree in a U.S. College or University.
 The passing score on the TOEFL is listed below.
-Official TOEFL scores must be submitted by the CASPA application deadline. - \Minimum TOEFL Scores needed to apply: Internet-based Test minimum of 108/120 TOEFL test information may be obtained from ETS, Princeton, New Jersey 08540, or by calling (609) 771-7100. - Once an application is completed, the Admissions and Data Coordinator will review and evaluate each applicant's academic transcripts, work experience
+Official TOEFL scores must be submitted by the CASPA application deadline.

+\Minimum TOEFL Scores needed to apply: Internet-based Test minimum of 108/120 TOEFL test information may be obtained from ETS, Princeton, New Jersey 08540, or by calling (609) 771-7100.

-- record, and any other prerequisites/requirements. - Candidates selected by the PA Admissions Committee will receive an invitation for an interview. - Upon completion of all interviews, the committee, at their sole discretion, recommends to the Program Director the applicants selected for admission to the professional phase.
+- Once an application is completed, the Graduate Enrollment Counselor and Data Coordinator will review and evaluate each applicant's academic transcripts, work experience record, and any other prerequisites/requirements. - Candidates selected by the PA Admissions Committee will receive an invitation for an interview. - Upon completion of all interviews, the committee, at their sole discretion, recommends to the Program Director the applicants selected for admission to the professional phase.